-In a Type 1 Distal Renal Tubular Acidosis, there is a failure of the the second structure of the secrete H+ ions and reclaim K+ ions.
+In a Type 1 Distal Renal Tubular Acidosis, there is a failure of the α -intercalated cell to secrete H+ ions and reclaim K+ ions.

 A 54 year old woman with Sjogren Syndrome comes to the office for evaluation of nephrolithiasis.
 Her potassium is 3.2, bicarbonate 12.
 You diagnose her with a distal type 1 renal tubular acidosis.
 What do you think her urine pH will be?